 A session cookie is stored only in your computer’s working memory and only lasts for your browsing session.
 When you close all your browser’s windows, or when you shut down your computer, the session cookie disappears forever.

-California law permits users who are California residents to request and obtain from us once a year, free of charge, a list of the third parties to whom we have disclosed their personally identifiable information (if any) for their direct marketing purposes in the prior calendar year, as well as the types of personally identifiable information disclosed to those parties.
-If you are a California resident and would like to request this information, please submit your request in an email to email@example.com.
+California law permits users who are California residents to request and obtain from us once a year, free of charge, a list of the third parties to whom we have disclosed their personally identifiable information (if any, and as defined by California law) for their direct marketing purposes in the prior calendar year, as well as the types of personally identifiable information disclosed to those parties.
+Piazza does not share your personally identifiable information with third parties for their own direct marketing purposes without your consent.